Visiting Crete and Tzatziki Greek Cucumber Yogurt Dip

 The Island of Crete

-Eric had the opportunity to attend a computer science conference in Crete, specifically in Heraklion, at the end of May.
+My husband had the opportunity to attend a conference for work in Crete, specifically in Heraklion, at the end of May.

 When I first heard mention of the possibility many months back, I made one thing clear: He would not be going alone!
 And secondly, the kids wouldn’t be coming with us, but that was more for practicality’s sake.